Did you know that hiring managers only spend an average of 7.4 seconds glancing at your resume?

 Why this works: This summary pairs a solid 5+ years of recruiting experience with quantifiable achievements, like placing over 300 candidates and reducing hiring times by 20 percent.
 Mentioning proficiency with tools like LinkedIn Recruiter showcases specialized skills.

-Learn the top 10 skills required for a recruiter job in 2023.
+Learn the top 10 skills required for a recruiter job.

 Bad example: